Post has now been updated with Lancer and new Moiraxes.

 On balance my most consistent and probably best units.
 Usually one will be third on the target priority list behind the Gallants and Helverins which means they tend to dish out multiple turns of fire before catching much back their way.
 Always go Thermal rather than RFBC.
 It’s better.

-If playing Mortan consider making a Crusader your warlord and giving it the -1 to hit strat.
-If you’ve got the points throw on the storm spear rocket pod, but don’t dismiss the effectiveness of the iron storm as we have very little that can ignore LOS.
-Which can be a godsend to try and pick of that annoying unit of Nurglings snuggled up on an objective getting all snotty in a ruin.
+If you’ve got the points throw on the iton storm rocket pod as that’s all we’ve got in the way of indirect fire. pod, but don’t dismiss Which can be a godsend to try and pick of that annoying unit of Nurglings snuggled up on an objective getting all snotty in a ruin.

 Helverin x 2